 - Premature sagging

-- Disproportionate or "top heavy" body shape
+- A disproportionate or “top heavy” body shape

-- Painful bra strap marks and/or rashes
+- Painful bra strap marks and rashes

-Recovery Following Breast Reduction Surgery
+Your Breast Reduction Surgery

 The procedure begins with a carefully placed incision that circles the areola and drops down to where the breast connects to the chest wall (in anatomy, known as the inframammary fold).
 Through these incision, Dr. Sorokin is able to remove excess glandular tissue, fat, and skin.
 Often an additional incision in the crease is needed and these combinations of incisions are often known as the anchor type incision.
 He then repositions the nipple and areola and closes the incision to give the breasts a tightened and lifted look.
 He does not believe in liposuction alone for breast reduction as this will make the breast smaller but will make the breast sag unappealingly.

 Variations on this technique may be used depending on your breast anatomy and your cosmetic goals.
 Dr. Sorokin will discuss your breast reduction surgery options to create your desired breast size and position.
 A reduction can eliminate both the physical and emotional pain that are so often a part of having overly large breasts.

 You can change your look and your life with breast reduction surgery.
 Request a consultation at the office of Delaware Valley Plastic Surgery in Cherry Hill, New Jersey to discuss your options in detail, or call to set up an appointment.